-For each sample, we utilize the PGD attack to generate the adversarial trajectory only for the target vehicle and keep other surrounding vehicles' original trajectories, by which, the adversarial attack's impact on the whole scenarios is constrained.
+For each sample, we utilize the PGD attack to generate the adversarial trajectory only for the target vehicle and keep other surrounding vehicles' original trajectories, by which, the adversarial attack's impact on the whole scenario is constrained.
 If the error between the prediction under attack and the ground truth is greater than a threshold, we consider the attack a successful one and conduct adversarial training on this sample.
-Since the perturbation is very small, we consider the real future trajectory as the ground truth $y_{i}$ for the adversarial training and optimize the whole pipeline with L1-smooth loss in~\eqref{eq:l1-smooth}.
+Since the perturbation is very small, we consider the real future trajectory as the ground truth $y_{i}$ for the adversarial training and optimize the whole pipeline with L1-smooth loss in Eq.~\eqref{eq:l1-smooth}.
 This is a general but somewhat naive adversarial training process.

-Thus, in our proposed architecture, we further exploit semantic features and its corresponding labels to facilitate the adversarial training.
+Thus, to further facilitate the adversarial training, we exploit semantic features and their corresponding labels in our proposed architecture.
 The encoder is optimized to minimize the mean square error of longitudinal features and the cross entropy of lateral features between the ground truths and predictions in the latent space.
 The semi-supervised loss function is shown as follows:

-where $z$ represents the predicted semantic vectors under attack and $g$ represents the ground truth in the benign scenarios.
+where $z$ represents the predicted semantic vectors when under attack and $g$ represents the ground truth in the benign scenarios.

-In addition, we further adapt the adversarial training process with the lateral semantic vectors because the lateral directional prediction can be regarded as a classification problem and it has clear behavior meaning.
-When the adversarial example leads to wrong classification on lateral behavior, we will set a higher weights of the semi-supervised loss for the adversarial training.
-In this way, our model will first guarantee the correctness of high-level semantic prediction and then tune the regression error, which can avoid significant adversarial deviation and enhance generalization performance.
+Moreover, we further adapt the adversarial training process with lateral semantic vectors because the lateral directional prediction can be regarded as a classification problem with clear behavior meaning.
+When the adversarial example leads to the wrong classification of lateral behavior, we will set higher weights of the semi-supervised loss for the adversarial training.
+In this way, our model will first guarantee the correctness of high-level semantic prediction and then tune the regression error, which could help avoid significant adversarial deviation and enhance the generalization performance.